serhataras/Roomie/README.md

 - Current Stage: Analysis Report is uploaded to the GitHub.
 As developers of the Roomie, iteration is going to start in 8th of October.
 Branches are partially ready.
 Master is ready to clone and pull.
 Reports' links added to GitHub README.md.

-          First implementation is currently developing by the team.
+          Revised reports are finished.
+          Implementation is heavly on the priority.
-          Research for bugs must be done beforehand
+          Teamwork must be organized.
+          Weekly meetings are in schedule.
+          Bug search, Activity and UI design is need focus.

 ## Description of the Roomie - The Game